Open Bible Data Home About News OET Key

 שְׁמָנֶ֣יךָ טוֹבִ֔ים

 Here, oils refers to colognes or perfumes.
-In the authors culture pleasant smelling spices were mixed into olive oil in order to make a pleasant smelling perfume which was then put on the skin.
-If it would be helpful to your readers, you could indicate that explicitly.
-If men do not put pleasant smelling things on their skin in your culture you could say that the man being spoken of here smells pleasant.
-Alternate translation: “your colognes—they are good” or “your scented oils—they are good” or “your skin—it is good” or “your body—it is good”
+The author is assuming the reader knows that pleasant-smelling spices were mixed into olive oil in order to make a pleasant-smelling perfume, which was then applied to the skin.
+You could include this information if that would be helpful to your readers.
+If men do not put pleasant-smelling things on their skin in your culture, you could say that the scent of the man being spoken of here is pleasant.
+Alternate translation: [your colognes—they are good] or [your scented oils—they are good] or [your skin—it is good] or [your body—it is good]

 Note 2 topic: figures-of-speech / metonymy